 Longing for Light

 Now that I’m home, I follow Gabe on Facebook.
 He just posted this, from the Oglala Sioux leader Crazy Horse:

 "The Native nation shall rise again, and it shall be a blessing for a sick world; a world filled with broken promises, selfishness and separations; a world longing for light again."

-Remember, I traveled to DC for Audubon South Carolina, focused on birds.
-The Native lobbyists shifted my perspective.
-As they told their stories about the Arctic Refuge, their presence illuminated our time together.
+Remember, I traveled to DC for Audubon, focused on birds.
+But the Native lobbyists shifted my perspective.
+Their stories and their presence illuminated our time together.

-I hope their perspective will matter, too, for readers here in South Carolina.
+Perhaps, vicariously, they'll also shift the perspective of readers here in South Carolina.
 Please bone up right away on the connection between South Carolina and the Refuge.
 Then ask our federal officials to take a stand.